 Absolute permanent incapacity entitles the beneficiary to a monthly pension of 100% of the regulatory base.

 This is the maximum degree of incapacity for work, since the illness or injury disables the worker for any profession or trade and, in addition, requires the assistance of another person for the most essential acts of life.

-What are the requirements for applying for a permanent disability pension?
+What are the requirements for applying for a permanent disability pension in Spain?